Step 3 - Soil Preparation: A Step-by-Step Guide

 Only lime the area where you will be planting your brassica group.
 If you have really acidic soil (pH below 5.5) you can lime the "everything else" group as well but do not lime the "root" group area.
 It is best to lime 1 month after you have added manure or compost to your garden soil.
 Use 6 lbs per 100 sq feet if clayey soil, 4 lbs per 100 sq feet if loamy soil, 2 lbs per 100 sq feet if sandy soil.

-This is done to make the bed smooth and level.
+After amending the soil, use a rake to level and smooth the surface of the garden bed.
+Break down any large clumps that may be left after you rototill.
 Pick out any large debris or small stones.
 You want the soil to be the consistency of coarse breadcrumbs, especially if your are planting vegetables with fine seeds.
+This will create a uniform surface for planting and make it easier to water and maintain your garden.

-Once your soil preparation is complete your next step in planting a vegetable garden is selecting and planting your vegetable seeds.
+Once your soil preparation is complete your next step in planting a vegetable garden is selecting and planting your vegetable seed.

 Return from Step 3 - Soil Preparation to Planting a Vegetable Garden